 A Coriolis meter measures gas by vibrating a section of pipe carrying the flowing gas.
 Sensors measure changes in frequency and produce a signal that is proportional to the mass flow rate.
 It is accurate over a wide range of flow rates.
 When CNG was used as an automotive fuel in New Zealand, Coriolis meters were used to measure gas flow from the CNG dispensers.
-Although generally more expensive, they are often considered as an alternative to ultrasonic meters for large sites.
+Coriolis meters are often considered as an alternative to ultrasonic meters for large sites.

 The standards recognised by First Gas as applying to transmission system Coriolis meters are BS 1776 and AGA 11.
-For Coriolis meters in distribution system GMSs, NZS 5259 is likely to be referenced.
+For Coriolis meters in distribution system metering stations, NZS 5259 is likely to be referenced.
 (See section 4.3 below)